 ?>

-In this example, we use the foreach statement to go through an array of planets.
+statement to go through an array of planets. foreach ($planets as $item) {The usage of the

 echo "$item ";